 Here are several basic things to know about when developing your own custom blocks:

+Instances of Blocks can have admin/user controlled, configurable properties.
+These can be used to change the behavior or functionality of a Block.
+See Block Instance Properties for details.

-The AttributeValue(attributeName) method can be used to get the value of any attribute associated to the instance of the block
+The AttributeValue(attributeName) method can be used to get the value of any block instance property .

 Blocks can also use the ThemePath property as a prefix for any theme-specific things (such as images, css, etc.).